-As part of the educational component of the PUMS renaming process, the district invites community engagement and seeks input.
-This input will be considered by the district administration in making final recommendations to the Board of Education, which is ultimately responsible for decisions around the naming of school buildings.
+As part of the educational component of the PUMS renaming process, the district invited community engagement and sought input.
+This input was considered by the district administration in making final recommendations to the Board of Education, which is ultimately responsible for decisions around the naming of school buildings.

 Check Out These Eight Student Videos that Propose the Middle School Be Named After an Individual

 Plus Two General Names -- Princeton Community, Walnut Lane -- That Are Not Specific People